Health Coaches: What Are They and What Do They Do?

 Health Coach vs. Nutritionist: The Difference and What Can Health Coaches Say

 Restrictions and regulations on what coaches can say about nutrition, exercise, and lifestyle vary by state within the United States as well as internationally.
 (5) According to the National Board for Health & Wellness Coaching (NBHWC), health coaches may provide expert guidance in areas in which they hold active, nationally recognized credentials and may offer resources from nationally recognized authorities.
 (6)

 Coaches are likely to find that sharing information as an expert doesn’t serve clients as well as using coaching techniques to help clients research and discover what works best.
 Clients who come to conclusions on their own will have far more success than ones who are given information and told what to do with it.

-On a related topic, I have also recently written about whether health coaches should interpret lab tests.
+On a related topic, see this article about whether health coaches should interpret lab tests.

 Working with a health coach can have a variety of benefits for clients.
 Some clients may take actions that they never considered possible or overcome sticking points that they thought were insurmountable.
 Others may see a shift in mindset that helps them take an important next step.
 Still others may discover how to make lasting lifestyle changes after years of cycles of success and failure.

 Benefits for People with Chronic Diseases